Last Updated: 12/06/19 | December 6th, 2019

 Stockholm.
 It’s one of my favorite cities in the world.
-I love its historical architecture, the natural beauty of the archipelago, and the beautiful people that call the city home.
+I love its historical architecture, the natural beauty of the archipelago, the wild nightlife, and the beautiful people that call the city home.

-Throw in lots of parks, delicious cafés, and a fun nightlife and you’ve got the recipe for one of the greatest destinations in the world.
+Throw in lots of spacious parks, cool cafés, and delicious food, and you’ve got the recipe for one of my favorite destinations in the world.

 In fact, I love the city so much I even tried to move there!

-A lot of travelers skip visiting Stockholm because it’s expensive.
-There’s no denying that Stockholm is pricey compared to other cities around Europe.
+A lot of budget travelers skip visiting Stockholm (and Scandinavia in general) because it’s expensive.
+Yes, there’s no denying that Stockholm is pricey compared to other cities around Europe.

 However, a visit there doesn’t need to break your budget.
 By following a few simple tips, you can drastically cut your expenses and make the city much more affordable.